aquasecurity/cloudsploit/README.md

 * 3: UNKNOWN: The results could not be determined (API failure, wrong permissions, etc.)

 ### Tips for Writing Plugins
 * Many security risks can be detected using the same API calls.
-These risks should be combined as multiple tests under a single plugin in order to minimize the number of API calls being made.
+To minimize the number of API calls being made, utilize the `cache` helper function to cache the results of an API call made in one test for future tests.
 For example, two plugins: "s3BucketPolicies" and "s3BucketPreventDelete" both call APIs to list every S3 bucket.
 These can be combined into a single plugin "s3Buckets" which exports two tests called "bucketPolicies" and "preventDelete".
 This way, the API is called once, but multiple tests are run on the same results.
-* To avoid overwriting the test results when multiple scans are running at once, each plugin should have a function "getPluginInfo" that will return a copy of the plugin's info and tests.
-This avoids global declaration of the test results.
 * Ensure AWS API calls are being used optimally.
 For example, call describeInstances with empty parameters to get all instances, instead of calling describeInstances multiple times looping through each instance name.
 * Use async.eachLimit to reduce the number of simultaneous API calls.
 Instead of using a for loop on 100 requests, spread them out using async's each limit.